Burn Injury Lawyers in Austin

 When Are Burns Caused by Negligence?

-Burns are a fairly common result of many different types of accidents.
-When these accidents are caused by negligence, the victim may be entitled to compensation for his or her burn injuries.
+Burns are fairly common results of many different types of accidents.
+When these accidents are caused by negligence, the victim may be entitled to compensation.

 Some examples of how negligence can lead to burn injuries include: